nickrnet/rubble/doc/Development.md

 ## Setup

 If NodeJS (Node) needs to be installed, we recommend `nvm` to manage versions.
 It is available at https://github.com/nvm-sh/nvm.
+In general, the latest LTS version should be used.

 Run
+    nvm install v18.12.1
+    nvm use v18.12.1
     npm install

 in the `rubble` directory after cloning your fork to get what is needed to work on local code.